Challenged by the Cold and High Altitude

 My notes from trekking the Himalayas continue so no, there was no abrupt end to my adventure.
 I did not get stuck at 3,239 meters.
 I carried on but the whole experience became more demanding.
 From that point I could feel that I am getting easily tired.
 High altitude and a night spent at a cold lodge were taking its toll.
 I needed more stops to either have a drink of water or just rest my backpack on a side of a path.
 I admired the surroundings.
 The snow-covered Himalayas were a remarkable view that motivated me and excited me at the same time.

-There were no more horses or other domestic animals in sight except the dogs and as soon as we approached Machhapuchhre Base Camp we were trekking on a thick layer of snow.
+There were no more horses or other domestic animals in sight.
+Only dogs appeared as soon as we approached Machhapuchhre Base Camp.
+Up there, we were trekking on a thick layer of snow.
 In places it was very deep and I could spot a stream of water running underneath it so extra caution was needed.
 When we arrived at the Annapurna Base Camp I was happy, relieved and freezing!
 The sound of avalanches coming down on the other side of the mountains was also sending some shivers down my spine.
 The force of nature, I thought.

-While the sun was out the thermometer showed around 7 degrees plus but it quickly dropped to only 2 in a matter of few hours.
-After spending an hour in the dining room I started to notice a steam coming out of my mouth, I was cold and even putting all of my layers on did not help.
+While the sun was out the thermometer showed around 7 degrees plus.
+It quickly dropped though to only 2 in a matter of few hours.
+After spending an hour in the dining room I started to notice a steam coming out of my mouth.
+I was cold and even putting all of my layers on did not help.
 Staying at this lodge at ABC meant no heating and no hot water to wash.
-It was not a crushing disappointment I will put it this way I was prepared for it.
+It was not a crushing disappointment.
+I was prepared for it.

 Except me there was another woman staying at this lodge, Lisa from Hawaii.
 She trekked few more hours than me and really wanted to take a nap.
 She was all sleepy and ready to doze off but her guide advised against this idea as it was easy to develop AMS (altitude mountain sickness) this way.
 It is important to first get used to the hight before resting or going to bed.
 In order for her to stay awake he decided to keep us entertained and what a comedy act that was!
-The best of Edinburgh Fringe or as she has put it – the Las Vegas showman – since he used cards to trick us and pull a joke on Lisa.
+The best of the Las Vegas showman – since he used cards to trick us and pull a joke on Lisa.

 Annapurna Base Camp – Upper Sinuwa (2,360 m)